-The Keystone XL pipeline is one of the most important decisions on climate change that President Obama will make—approving the pipeline would unleash expanded production of the Canadian tar sands, some of the dirtiest oil on the planet.
-The Keystone XL pipeline would transport the world’s most carbon polluting oil 2,000 miles from the boreal forests of Canada across America’s heartland to an international shipping port on the Gulf Coast in order to export it.
-While encouraging the development of oil with 82 percent more global warming pollution on a life-cycle basis than conventional crude oil, the Keystone XL pipeline would also jeopardize surrounding communities and ecosystems and threaten the drinking water supplies of millions of Americans.
+The Keystone XL pipeline is one of the most important decisions on climate change that President Obama will make.
+Approving the pipeline would encourage expanded production of the Canadian tar sands, some of the dirtiest oil on the planet.
+The Keystone XL pipeline would transport this oil 2,000 miles from the boreal forests of Canada across America’s heartland to an international shipping port on the Gulf Coast in order to export it.

 Big oil and gas companies are among the most profitable companies in the world.
 So why do they continue to benefit from billions of dollars every year in taxpayer giveaways, such as tax deductions, special accounting rules, and drilling without paying royalties for exploiting the American people’s natural resources?
 These subsidies for polluters are especially indefensible at a time when concern about our nation’s debt is prompting cuts to essential programs, including those that safeguard the air we breathe and the water we drink.
 President Obama has repeatedly called for eliminating oil and gas subsidies that would save taxpayers tens of billions of dollars over the next decade.
 LCV will continue fighting until Congress repeals these and other wasteful polluter subsidies.